Gateway bursary scheme

 How to apply

-You are encouraged to read all the guidance and information available before submitting your application.
-If you have any questions or require further information, you can contact the Careers Network Internship Officer responsible for managing the bursary for which you are applying.
-Their contact details are provided in the application guidance.
+It is highly recommended to read each section of information in detail to ensure you complete your application to a suitable standard.
+If you have any questions or require further information, you can contact the Careers Network Internship Officer responsible for managing the bursary for which you are applying, by emailing firstname.lastname@example.org.

 Once the application deadline has passed, all applications received on-line will be assessed by Careers Network staff.
 Applicants who are successful in passing this first assessment stage will then be invited to attend a short panel interview and to deliver a five minute presentation, training for which will be provided.
 If you pass both of these stages, you may then be granted a bursary.

 Who can apply

 The Gateway bursary has been created to support all undergraduate students, including international students, except those in their final year (including international students), from certain priority groups; so only students who consider themselves part of the following categories may apply:

 - In receipt of a standard or alternative A2B (Access to Birmingham) offer